This blog was updated February 25, 2021.

-As designers one of our favorite aspects of our job is introducing our clients to various materials that will create the dream space they envision.
-There are thousands of paint colors, hundreds of cabinet door styles, dozens of flooring options; the options are endless.
-Among these selections, countertops are always a point of discussion.
-Quartz and granite are the two most popular surface materials for countertops but what’s the difference?
+As designers, one of our favorite aspects of our job is introducing our clients to various materials that will create the dream space they envision.
+There are thousands of paint colors, hundreds of cabinet door styles, and dozens of countertop options.

 To answer one of the most popular questions in the industry, here are key features that distinguish the two countertops.

 When it comes to cleaning, both quartz and granite countertops can be wiped down easily with warm water and a non-acidic soap.
 But, since granite is a porous stone, it must be sealed every 1-2 years.
 Be sure to ask your contractor if your countertops were sealed before installation (most are), or if you’ll need to seal them before using them.
 This is one of the biggest disadvantages of granite in the quartz vs. granite debate.

 Quartz and granite are both quite durable.
 Quartz countertops are manufactured to be extremely strong and long-lasting, while granite is naturally one of the strongest stones on earth.
 While granite may hold up slightly better to heat and abrasion, we never suggest cutting or setting hot items directly on either surface.
 Your countertops are an investment, and while they should be highly-functional, you also need to take good care of them to maximize their life by using cutting boards and trivets.

 In the quartz vs. granite debate, style is one of the biggest deciding factors, as the two stones have very different visual appearances.
 Depending on the homeowner’s style and the existing color scheme and architecture of the space, one stone may be more suitable than the other.